-Location: Meet at the meet at Doublehead Trailhead on Thompson Road off of Route 113.
+Location: Meet at the Doublehead Trailhead on Thompson Road off of Route 113.
 Click here for a Google Map.

 Registration: Registration is required.
 Space is limited to 12 people.
 Click here to register for this program.

 Join the Squam Lakes Association for a hike up to Doublehead Mountain (2,158’ summit) via the Doublehead Trail.
 Our moderately intense, 3-mile hike will begin at 10:00 AM at the Doublehead Trail parking lot located up Thompson Road off of Route 113.
 Once we reach the summit we’ll have time for lunch and photos as we take a break on the Doublehead ledge, which offers some of the best views of the Squam Range.

 Hikers should come prepared with weather-appropriate hiking gear (lots of layers, rain gear, and extra socks/shirts/hats/etc.), a packed lunch, and water, This hike can be strenuous—moderately steep stretches are intermixed with relatively flat sections—but anyone ages 12 and up are welcome.

 As a Squam Rangers hike, this program is aimed at more experienced hikers who are interested in completing all of trails in the Squam Lakes network.
 However, we encourage anyone interested in an excursion to join us on this guided hike, and get the opportunity to experience the natural beauty of the Lake.
 In addition, there are a number of new and ongoing opportunities for members of the community to get involved in the conservation of the watershed.
 Participants will get to hear about the conservation work being done around Squam Lake, and ways that they can get involved in the coming months as they hike up to the summits.